apocist/uniformity/README.md

 ## Usage

-**NOTE** It is very important a Mongo Database is running before starting the uniformity service.
+**NOTE** It is very important that a Mongo Database is running before starting the uniformity service.

 ```sh
 $ node server